alexanderaleskin/telegram_django_bot/README.rst

     class BotMenuElemViewSet(TelegaViewSet):

-Для того, чтобы кастомизировать ViewSet необходимо указать 3 обязательных атрибута:
+In order to customize the ViewSet, you must specify 3 required attributes:
-1. ``viewset_name``  -  имя класса, используется для отображения пользователям бота
+1. ``viewset_name`` - class name, used to display to bot users
-2. ``telega_form``  - форма данных, используется для указания какие поля ORM модели базы данных использовать во viewset;
+2. ``telega_form`` - data form, used to specify which fields of the ORM database model to use in the viewset;
-3. ``queryset`` - базовый запрос для получения элементов модели.
+3. ``queryset`` - basic query for getting model elements.

-В шаблоне используется следующие значения:
+The template uses the following values:

 .. code:: python